codinux-gmbh/eInvoicing/README.md

 Tools for working with eInvoicing according to EU standard EU 16931.

+As ZUGFeRD 2 and Factur-X unified their specification, these two names are used synonymously and interchangeably throughout the documentation and code.

 ## Reading

 ### Extract eInvoice from a PDF or XML file: